nopSolutions/nopCommerce-Docs/developer/tutorials/description-of-the-web-config-file-in-project.md

   </rules>
 </rewrite>
 ```

----
+> [!NOTE]
+>
-**_NOTE:_** By using this rule we can redirect all pages of an old domain name to the same page on a new domain name.
+> By using this rule we can redirect all pages of an old domain name to the same page on a new domain name.

 Here we need to replacing [RULE NAME], [OLD URL] and [NEW URL] with the appropriate information.
 * [RULE NAME] can be any that thing like describes what this rule is doing